dwachss/timerevents/README.md

 	$('textarea').on('immediate input', displaywordcount);

 `timeout` event: wrapper for `setTimeout`.
-Optional parameter: `duration`, used like jQuery's effects `duration`; a number represents the number of milliseconds, and `fast` and `slow` are acceptable.
+Calls the event handler once after a delay.
+Optional parameter: `duration`, used like jQuery's effects
+`duration`; a number represents the number of milliseconds, and `fast` and `slow` are acceptable.
 Uses `jQuery.speed()`, so if effects are off, the duration is set at zero.